From Jesselton’s Water Margins to High-Street Merchant

 As a result of China’s vicarious exposure to western enlightened existentialist philosophy, mercantile materialism, advanced science and technology in the eighteenth and nineteenth century resulted in China’s own mercantile middle-class intelligentsia at the turn of the twentieth century in the last millennium to question a Chinese cosmology and world view and a fragmented polity divided between those that benefited from prolonging China’s decadent Manchu Imperial Qing Dynasty and China’s Revolutionaries lead by Dr Sun Yat-Sen the father of Modern China.
 The Revolutionaries were themselves quickly divided amongst competing imported Western ideas of the democratic process and the very nature of the people’s mandate to rule themselves in a modern China after the overthrow of the Manchu Qing Dynasty.
 These initially foreign intellectual ideas later manifested themselves in China’s Civil War as conflicting ideologies of those that were Communists and those that were Nationalists.
 The Japanese invasion of China’s north-east regions further muddled the myriad of political ideologies fermenting in China at the time in ostensibly uniting the dispirit factions and sects under a single raison d’être and warring banner which was to repel the Japanese invaders who had conquered much of China’s north-eastern region of Manchuria and were waiting for the right moment and a pre-text to conquer China’s materially fertile resources and subjugate the Sinitic Han Chinese people in its heartlands.

-In Jesselton the Japanese North-Borneo Wartime Occupational Authorities cynically exploited the myriad racial cultural and political fissures and factions in its local Chinese diaspora and as in Japanese occupied Singapore and Malaya encouraged “faceless informers” within the local Chinese emigrant diaspora community to spy on their kith and kin and to betray their brethren in pointing out those men accused by “hooded men” as spies working for the China Nationalist Government, thus committing them to certain death by execution purely on their baseless assertions and allegations.
+In Jesselton the Japanese North-Borneo Wartime Occupational Authorities cynically exploited the myriad racial cultural and political fissures and factions in its local Chinese diasporas and as in Japanese occupied Singapore and Malaya encouraged “faceless informers” within the local Chinese emigrant diasporas community to spy on their kith and kin and to betray their brethren in pointing out those men accused by “hooded men” as spies working for the China Nationalist Government, thus committing them to certain death by execution purely on their baseless assertions and allegations.

 Letter from a Widowed Mother

-Within this background of global carnage, genocide and a total breakdown of humanity and civilised behaviour in territories under Japanese wartime occupation, Tze-Fatt’s father Tun-Hiong tragically died at the end of 1942 reportedly while he was at home on his deathbed dying from internal bleeding after a severe beating he received while under interrogation by the feared Japanese “Kempeitai” Military Police.
+Within this background of global carnage, genocide and a total breakdown of humanity and civilized behavior in territories under Japanese wartime occupation, Tze-Fatt’s father Tun-Hiong tragically died at the end of 1942 reportedly while he was at home on his deathbed dying from internal bleeding after a severe beating he received while under interrogation by the feared Japanese “Kempeitai” Military Police.
 Tze-Fatt never ascertained the circumstances and full truth that lead to the interrogation of his father Tun-Hiong by the Japanese Kempeitai and could only confirmed his father’s untimely death came after three days of suffering and while Tze-Fatt was still stranded in Muar and incommunicado on the other side of the South China Sea.
 On his deathbed Tun-Hiong instructed his wife Sen-Lan to write and send a letter to Tze-Fatt in Muar to convey his last wishes for his Tze-Fatt to return home as soon as possible as Tze-Fatt as the eldest son was duty bound to take over his estate and to care for his mother and siblings as Chinese tradition of filial piety in a long line of successive family patriarchs.

-As was common for women of all social classes in feudal China, Tze-Fatt’s widowed mother Sen-Lan could neither read nor write and after her husband’s curtailed wake and funeral asked her brother (Tze-Fatt’s uncle) Leong Sheng-Foo to commit her husband’s last wishes to paper to be delivered by hand in a letter for Tze-Fatt who was stranded overseas in Malaya Muar town.
+As was common for women of all social classes in feudal China, Tze-Fatt’s widowed mother Sen-Lan could neither read nor write and after her husband’s curtailed wake and funeral asked her first cousin “brother” (Tze-Fatt’s uncle) Leong Sheng-Foo to commit her husband’s last wishes to paper to be delivered by hand in a letter for Tze-Fatt who was stranded overseas in Malaya Muar town.
 Although Sen-Lan’s letter was penned soon after the death of her husband in late 1942, it had to be delivered hand by hand from Jesselton out to Singapore and then onwards to Muar town in Malaya and in this laborious manner her letter only reached Tze-Fatt in Muar around the middle of 1943.

 Crisscrossing a Salted Battlefield